Español

 grains and pulses through the year.

-provided medicinal potions for their cattle and livestock.
-Besides,
+material.
+It also provided medicinal potions for their cattle and

-homes and practiced gentle and daily interaction with this
+vicinity of their homes and practiced gentle and daily interaction

-extraordinary plant.
-For women in particular, the Neem proved an
+with this extraordinary plant.
+For women in particular, the Neem

-invaluable source of health, hygiene and beauty that was freely
+proved an invaluable source of health, hygiene and beauty that was

-available.
-Having a bath with a decoction of neem leaves kept their
+freely available.
+Having a bath with a decoction of neem leaves kept

 incorporated into their face packs provided emollient and anti